 Act on the plan and make pivots accordingly

 In fact, you can even start the process right now, by taking a look around your health, finance, relationship and hobbies.
-You don't have to be unsustainable to be a sustainabilitist — just a will to optimize the states of matter will do.
+You don't have to be unsustainable to be a sustainabilitist — just a will to optimize the state of the matter will do.

-After all, our time and resources are running whichever we do, so we might just as well make an intentional choice and dedicate our life to long-term freedom and harmony.
+After all, our time and resources are running whichever we do, so we might just as well make an intentional choice to dedicate our life to long-term freedom and harmony.

 Better health, better finance, better community, better world